Alice Echols

 Alice Echols is Professor of History, and the Barbra Streisand Chair of Contemporary Gender Studies, at the University of Southern California.
+Much of Echols' work explores the transformative period of the "long Sixties" between the 1950s to the mid-1970s.
+Her research bridges the cultural gap between scholarly history and popular culture.
+She draws from her own personal history as a disco DJ as a student and maps societal shifts and influence of counterculture on the mainstream with a feminist perspective.

 Education

 Echols received her bachelor's degree from Macalester College, Minnesota in 1973.
 She obtained her master's degree and Doctorate at the University of Michigan in 1980 and 1986 respectively.

 Career

-While in graduate school at the University of Michigan, Echols visited the Rubaiyat, a since-closed predominantly gay bar where the "music just stunk."
+While in graduate school in Ann Arbor at the University of Michigan, Echols visited the Rubaiyat, a since-closed predominantly gay bar where the "music just stunk."
 After persuasion from friends, she got a trial gig and then was hired, beginning her career as a Disco DJ.

 Echols has been a professor of history at the University of Southern California since 2004.
 Since 2011 she has been the Barbra Streisand Professor of Contemporary Gender Studies, an endowed professorship.
 Echols was a visiting associate professor at Rutgers University during the 2009–2010 academic year.